Project Baby 2

-The mixtape was supported by the singles "Transportin'" and "Roll in Peace" featuring XXXTentacion.
+Music videos were produced for "Transportin'" and "Roll in Peace".
 Both songs have charted on the US Billboard Hot 100, with "Transportin'" peaking at number 46 and "Roll in Peace" peaking at 31.

 Background

-It was released two months after Kodak was released from jail.
-The album cover was shot in Pembroke Pines, Florida by photographer Ray Yau.
+The mixtape was released two months after Kodak was released from jail.
+The cover was shot in Pembroke Pines, Florida, by photographer Ray Yau.

 Critical reception

-HotNewHipHop rated the mixtape 79% and described it as "complex and confounding".
+HotNewHipHop rated the album 79% and described it as "complex and confounding".

 Commercial performance

 Project Baby 2 debuted at number two on the Billboard 200 with 50,000 album equivalent units, including 39,000 streaming equivalent units, and 8,000 being from pure sales.
 On December 4, 2018, the album was certified platinum by Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.

 Track listing

 Credits adapted from the album's liner notes and BMI.